 As a strategy consultant and facilitator with New Directions Collaborative, based in Portsmouth, NH, she has worked with over 200 organizations and collaborative networks, working on issues such as climate change, racial justice, and local food systems.
 As a facilitator, she is skilled in designing interactive processes to access the diverse ideas of a group and generate alignment around the wise and strategic path forward.
 Beth worked with NHBSR to help curate and facilitate the NH Workplace Racial Equity Challenge, which explored how we shift from historical patterns of oppression to participation, belonging, and equity, where each person has opportunities to grow and flourish.

 She recently launched a new initiative called Kinship: a hub to amplify the power of community.
 Here, experienced community builders and social change leaders can connect and get peer support, mentoring, and learn together.
 The vision is to grow a healthy collaborative web across organizations and sectors in Seacoast NH, seeding new ideas and initiatives, and a culture of solidarity and mutual support that generates ripple effects.
 Through Kinship, Beth offers small groups, gatherings, workshops, and coaching.

-Beth is on the faculty of the Marlboro College MBA program in Brattleboro, Vermont.
+Beth was on the faculty in the MBA program at Marlboro College, and taught courses on systems thinking and leadership skills for complex problem solving.
 She has a B.A. in Political Science from Bates College and a M.S. in Environmental Technology from Imperial College in London.
 She also has a Permaculture Design Certificate (principles of ecological whole-systems design.)
-She was awarded a fellowship with Center for Whole Communities to participate in Whole Thinking Retreat exploring how diverse leaders in the social justice and environmental movements can find common purpose.